raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 /   +     +     \  =>  /      \
 ```

 Because we're inserting a word that has a difference of zero, it has no effect of the difference of the result, just as with concatenation.
 And because it has a difference of zero, it has no effect on the differences of the existing prefixes before or after the insertion point, and thus the prefixes for the composed word will all be greater than or equal to zero.
-Therefore, Inserting a balanced word anywhere within a balanced word produces a balanced word.
+Therefore, *Inserting a balanced word anywhere within a balanced word produces a balanced word*.

 If we think of concatenation as insertion at the beginning or end of a word, we have the rule of composing balanced words: *Inserting a balanced word at the beginning, end, or anywhere within another balanced word produces a balanced word.*